machouinard/aviation-weather-from-noaa/readme.txt

 Data is cached for 30 minutes using the WordPress Transients API.

 = Included Filter Hooks: =
-* adds_shortcode_title_wrap: Tag used for shortcode title.
-Defaults to "h2".
-* adds_shortcode_wrapper: Class of the div enclosing shortcode output.
 * adds_kses: Array of permitted HTML tags.
 * adds_custom_css: URL of a user-supplied stylesheet.
 Supplying a stylesheet in theme's directory ( 'css/aviation_weather_from_noaa.css' ) will also override stylesheet.
-* adds_widget_wrapper: Class of the div enclosing the widget

 Code and support available at [GitHub](https://github.com/machouinard/aviation-weather-from-noaa "GitHub Repo")